List of unreleased songs recorded by Pink Floyd: Household Objects

 Following the success of The Dark Side of the Moon, Pink Floyd were unsure of their direction and worried about how to top that record's popularity.
-Returning to their experimental beginnings, they began a project entitled Household Objects, which would consist of songs played on hand mixers, rubber bands stretched between two tables, wine glasses and so on.
+Returning to their experimental beginnings, they continued a project entitled Household Objects, which would consist of songs played on hand mixers, rubber bands stretched between two tables, wine glasses and so on.
+They had previously worked on this idea before recording Meddle.
 The planned album was soon shelved.

-"There weren't going going to be any real musical instruments on it at all," explained engineer Alan Parsons, "and it was to be recorded using only one microphone.
+"There weren't going to be any real musical instruments on it at all," explained engineer Alan Parsons, "and it was to be recorded using only one microphone.
 We spent something like four weeks in the studio on it, and came away with no more than one and a half minutes [sic] of music."

 Two tracks – "The Hard Way" and "Wine Glasses" (the latter incorporated into the opening of "Shine On You Crazy Diamond") – were released on the Pink Floyd reissues in September and November 2011 on The Dark Side of the Moon (Immersion Box Set) and Wish You Were Here (Experience Version and Immersion Box Set), respectively.

+In 2001, Simon Reynolds of The Wire described Household Objects as "a gambit that would have surpassed in advance PiL's Flowers of Romance, ATV's Vibing Up the Senile Man, Nurse With Wound, not to mention Matt Herbert."
+Open Culture compared the project to similar found sound works, such as those from John Cage and composers of musique concrète.
+Austin Powell of The Austin Chronicle refers to the recording of Household Objects as "sound-collage sessions" and writes that "The Hard Way" exemplifies "the playful experimentation of the era".